LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 				* TODO: For SCANREQ, update it as SCANREQ_SPLIT to corresponding server (based on beginkey) with split_num (based on beginkey and endkey) and split_idx (always start from split_num-1), and clone_e2e
 				* TODO: Server needs to embed snapshot id into SCANRES for client to judge the consistency, and retry if not (snapshot and hence inconsistent SCANRES is rare)
 			+ Set serveridx_hdr.server_idx for per-server case3 reg
+			+ TODO: baseline should also introduce switch-driven partition scheme without client-side decision for fair comparison (we need to check NetCache and DistCache)
 		* Stage 2: access per-server case3 if isbackup=1
 			+ For PUTREQ_SEQ/DELREQ_SEQ/PUTREQ_LARGE_SEQ, get case3 by serveridx_hdr.serveridx
 			+ For PUT/DELRES_CASE3 (embedded with serveridx_hdr.serveridx), set case3=1